 Saving water has never been more important in the UK.
 The Environment Agency declared that the UK will not be able to meet demands for water in 25 years, with climate change and population growth both being factors for this conclusion.
-It was advised that water usage be reduced by 40 litres a day, around a third of the water used by UK citizens (ref), (ref) and reducing water use in gardens is a great way to reach this goal.
-There are many ways to achieve this:
+It was advised that water usage be reduced by 40 litres a day, around a third of the water used by UK citizens (ref), (ref) and reducing water use in gardens is a great way to reach this goal -- a priority for eco landscaping.

 - Collecting rain water is one way to reduce water intake, this can be done by diverting water from drainage systems into a water butt or even a wheelie bin. (ref)

 - Water can be reused from baths, showers, boiling foods etc. These grey waters can save a lot of water, but some may hold chemicals which are too strong for plants, weaker chemicals are fine for use. (ref) Avoid using chemical grey water on edible plants. (ref)

 Plants and Soil

 - Specific plants are also drought resistant, meaning they can resist the heat and lack of water for a longer period of time.
 These plants will not need to be watered as much as other species of plants. (ref) Some ideas of drought resistant plants can be found here.
 An alternate to this is to buy and native plant species, as these plants are used to the climate and precipitation rates in the UK.

 - Water plants when they show signs of wilting, this can save water but also ensure they have a healthy root system. (ref)

 - Weeding regularly can be an effective way of saving water (ref) as it ensures that water is not being wasted on an undesirable plant.

 - A brown lawn may not need watering, and it should recover when it next rains. (ref)

 - Overwatering can be an issue, however, generally, if a soil is damp, it is fine, if not, it will need watering (this differs dependant on soil type). (ref)